tuva-health/docs/docs/data-marts/financial-pmpm.md

 ### pmpm_prep

-A table that computes all the paid and allowed statistics for every patient_id and year_month combination.
+A table that computes all the paid and allowed statistics for every person_id and year_month combination.

 **Primary Keys:**
-  * patient_id
+  * person_id
   * year_month
   * plan
   * data_source